-Many road brake calipers have a quick release lever used to quickly increase the clearance between the pads and the wheel so that removing the wheel is easier.
-If your calipers have this quick release mechanism as shown in the image above, rotate or slide it to the open position.
+Many road brake callipers have a quick release lever used to quickly increase the clearance between the pads and the wheel so that removing the wheel is easier.
+If your callipers have this quick release mechanism as shown in the image above, rotate or slide it to the open position.

 The problem is easily avoidable by removing the wheel and brake pads before starting the bleed process.
 By removing the wheel and brake pads and using a bleed block instead, you’ll not only keep your brake pads free from destructive brake fluid, you’ll also avoid over filling the brake system with brake fluid too (see #5).